Caspian Basin, Kazakhstan: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Be sure to get the correct kind.
-Most adapters currently being sold are just plugs and require your electronics to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C and F. Be sure to pick the correct type.
+A lot of adapters on sale are simply plugs and expect your devices to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most countries.

 October